christianhaitian/PortMaster/ports.md

 Title="OpenJazz ."
 Desc="A free, open-source version of the classic Jazz Jackrabbit games by Alister Thomson.
 Includes the Jazz Jackrabiit shareware files.
 You can add your own full game Dos files to the ports/openjazz/gamedata folder." porter="Jetup" locat="OpenJazz.zip"

+Title="OpenOMF ."
+Desc="a Open Source remake of "One Must Fall 2097" by Diversions Entertainment." porter="Cebion" locat="Openomf.zip"

 Title="OpenTyrian ."
 Desc="OpenTyrian is an open-source port of the DOS game Tyrian.
 OpenTyrian 2.1 files are already included as they were made freeware sometime ago." porter="Christian_Haitian" locat="OpenTyrian.zip"

 Title="Prehistorik_2 ."
 Desc="A caveman-era platform game using the Blues Brothers game engine developed by Titus Interactive.
 Includes the demo files.
 You can add your own full game Dos files to the ports/prehistorik2/gamedata folder." porter="Jetup" locat="Prehistorik%202.zip"